Connecting Zotero to AI Assistants via MCP

 Step 3: Get Your Auth Token #

-Mistral needs your password encoded in Base64.
+Mistral needs your credentials encoded in Base64.
 Run this in a third terminal tab:

 Step 4: Configure Mistral Le Chat #